SaraCmque/RLE-compression-algorithm/README.md

 - Output: `A4B3C2D1A2`

 This method is useful for compressing data with many consecutive repetitions.
+## Justification for Using RLE

+Run-Length Encoding (RLE) was chosen for this project due to its simplicity and efficiency in compressing data with repetitive sequences.
+Unlike other compression algorithms, RLE does not require complex computations, making it fast and easy to implement.
+It works particularly well with files that contain long runs of repeated characters, such as text files with repeated spaces, simple images with uniform colors, or structured log files.

+Additionally, since RLE is a lossless compression algorithm, it ensures that no data is lost during compression and decompression, which is crucial for maintaining the integrity of the original file.
+While it may not be the most efficient algorithm for all types of data (e.g., highly random content), its lightweight nature makes it a suitable choice for simple and effective file compression.
 ## Installation
 To compile the program, use the **g++** compiler: